 Monday 15 May: Evening meeting – Members’ evening

+A video of the celebration of Barbara Mitcalfe’s life will be screened.
 Please share your botanical slides and photographs taken on BotSoc trips, your paintings, drawings and your botanical readings.
 Slides, on a USB stick, limited to 20 per person.
 For a gold-coin koha, or even ‘folding money’, buy one or more books we put on display, and help build up the Jubilee Award Fund which is used to support research on NZ plants.
 Plant specimens to sell, or to discuss, would add to a memorable evening.
 Please donate any spare botanical or other natural-history books, so we can build up a collection to auction at a future meeting, to raise funds for the Jubilee Award Fund.